Team-Collections/field/README.md

 As a simple quality of life change, banners now have a default stack size of 64.
 Once again, this is configurable.

 ### Loom Tooltips
 When hovering over a banner pattern in the loom, there is now a tooltip, containing the name and ID of the pattern.
+This can be disabled in the config in order to restore the vanilla behavior.